 Toss the vegetables with olive oil, salt, and pepper, then spread them on a baking sheet.
 Roast in the oven until tender and golden brown.
 Roasting the veggies together simplifies meal prep and gets this healthy dish on the table in 20 minutes.

-When roasting different vegetables together, choose ones with similar cooking times to ensure even cooking.
+When roasting different vegetables together, choose those with similar cooking times to ensure even cooking.
 Additionally, cutting vegetables into uniform sizes helps them cook more evenly.

-To successfully roast multiple vegetables together, it's important to consider factors such as cooking times, vegetable size, and seasoning preferences.
+To successfully roast a vegetable medley, it's important to consider factors such as cooking times, vegetable size, and seasoning preferences.
 Adjusting the size and shape of the vegetables can help ensure they roast evenly.

 This low-calorie side dish (136 calories per serving) would be a great side for fresh seafood or roasted chicken any night of the week.